 Quicken Loans parent sells shares in IPO below target -source

-Aug 5 (Reuters) - Rocket Companies Inc RKT.N, the parent company of the U.S. mortgage lender Quicken Loans, on Wednesday priced its initial public offering (IPO) at $18 per share, below its target range, and sold fewer shares than planned, according to a person familiar with the matter.
+Aug 5 (Reuters) - Rocket Companies Inc RKT.N, the parent of U.S. mortgage lender Quicken Loans, priced its initial public offering (IPO) on Wednesday at $18 per share, below a target range, and sold fewer shares than planned, a person familiar with the matter said.

 Rocket sold 100 million shares to raise $1.8 billion in the IPO, which valued the company at around $36 billion.
 The company had aimed to sell 150 million shares at a target price range of $20-$22 per share.